Orange Shirt Day – “The truth is not yet fully told”

 Powerful truths from Ms. Webstad’s talk

 Like many Canadians, it’s difficult for me to imagine that residential schools were real.
 Let alone that this happened in my lifetime.
 One of the first things that struck me was that Phyllis and I share a birthday.
 She was born on July 13, 1967—making her three years younger than me.
-Further, as a parent, I can’t imagine the horror of having my children taken from me against my will.
+Further, as a parent, I can’t imagine the horror of someone taking my children away from me against my will.

 Some of the horrible truths I took away from Phyllis’ talk

 • She recalled a feeling of terror on her first day at residential school in 1973.
-Like the other children, the excitement about wearing her new orange shirt, and going to school was soon replaced with terror and crying.
+Like the other children, terror and crying soon replaced the excitement about wearing her new orange shirt and going to school.

 • The residential school experience sought to erase all Indigenous culture and the children’s individuality.
 In Phyllis’ words, the experience made her feel like she didn’t matter.
 Years later, the Orange Shirt Society would adopt the slogan “Every child matters” to represent residential school victims and survivors.